thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="embedded-link-format">
 <dt>Embedded link format for sharing objects</dt>
 <dd>For embedded ThoughtSpot environments, you can now generate links with your host application context and send these links in email notifications.
-You can specify the link format when sharing an object or scheduling a pinboard job to ensure that the links sent in the email notifications go to the appropriate URL.
-Refer to <a href="{{ site.baseurl }}/end-user/pinboards/share-answers.html">Share answers</a> and <a href="{{ site.baseurl }}/admin/manage-jobs/schedule-a-pinboard-job.html">Schedule a pinboard job</a> for more information.</dd>
+You can specify the link format when sharing an object or scheduling a Liveboard job to ensure that the links sent in the email notifications go to the appropriate URL.
+Refer to <a href="{{ site.baseurl }}/end-user/pinboards/share-answers.html">Share answers</a> and <a href="{{ site.baseurl }}/admin/manage-jobs/schedule-a-pinboard-job.html">Schedule a Liveboard job</a> for more information.</dd>
 </dlentry>